WillAmbe-Corp/wireframing/README.md

 > Wireframes help everyone see the plan, understand the goals, and work together better—just like a team building a house needs a good drawing to follow before they start hammering nails.

 ---

+# 🧪 Real-World Scenario: How Wireframing Helped Prevent Usability Issues

+## 📖 The Situation

+A team was designing an **e-learning platform** where students could log in, view courses, and take quizzes.
+During the wireframing stage, the designer created a simple layout showing:

+- A sidebar with course names
+- A top bar with user info
+- A main area for video content and quizzes

+## 🚨 The Usability Issue

+When the team tested the **low-fidelity wireframe** with a few users, several problems appeared:

+- Students didn’t know how to **navigate between lessons**
+- The "Start Quiz" button was hidden below the fold (not visible unless they scrolled)
+- The layout was confusing on smaller screens like phones

+## 🔧 How Wireframing Helped

+Since the issues were caught early (before writing any code), the team made quick adjustments:

+- They moved the lesson list to a **drop-down menu** for cleaner navigation
+- They placed the "Start Quiz" button at the **top and bottom** of each lesson
+- They added **mobile wireframes** to test responsiveness

+These changes were made quickly and easily in the wireframe tool (Figma), saving hours of future rework.

+## ✅ The Result

+The final product was:
+- Easier to use
+- Mobile-friendly
+- Faster for students to navigate
+- Approved faster by stakeholders

+## 🧠 Summary

+> This example shows how wireframing can catch usability problems before they become expensive coding mistakes.
+It helps teams test ideas, get feedback, and build software that’s truly user-friendly—**right from the start**.
+---